 - With your or the National Taxpayer Advocate's (NTA) consent, returning the payment is in your (as determined by the NTA) and the government's best interest.

-A request for return of levy proceeds must be made within nine months of when the levy started.
-Since levies on wages and Social Security benefits are ongoing, it is important to ask the IRS to return the proceeds within nine months.
+You must request return of levy proceeds timely depending on when the levy started.
+Since levies on wages and Social Security benefits are ongoing, it is important to timely ask the IRS to return the proceeds.

 NOTE: If you paid bank charges because of a mistake the IRS made when it levied your account, you may be entitled to a reimbursement.
 Use IRS Form 8546, Claim for Reimbursement of Bank Charges.